-- Just like images, the simpler the better when it comes to fonts that work well for cutting
+- Just like images, the simpler the better when it comes to fonts if you want them to work well for cutting.

 - When using script or handwriting fonts, you might need to ungroup your letters and move them around to achieve the look you want.

-- When you're ready to cut your design, create a copy of your word/phrase, hide the first copy, select all the letters of the new copy and then click "Weld" to make the word become all one image to cut.
+- When you’re ready to cut your design, create a copy of your word or phrase, hide the first copy, select all the letters of the new copy, and then click “Weld” to make the letters of the word into one image, ready to cut.

 I hope this helps you make the most of your new machine and opens up the door to even more creativity!
 Have you made any amazing Cricut projects?
-Please tag me on Instagram or Facebook so that I can see and comment: @thediymommy
+Please tag me on Instagram so that I can see and comment: @thediymommy!

 Have fun crafting!